Learn how to make a papier mache moon nightlight.

 Isn’t this papier mache moon nightlight neat?
 Six-year-old Emma made it all by herself – with materials and instructions provided by Babbabox.
 Sadly, the company no longer seems to be in business, at least not in this format.
 But you can still enjoy the craft!

-I had no idea that you could use watered down school glue (equal parts water and glue) to make papier mache, but it worked really well – and this way you don’t have to worry about attracting small animals with your creation!
+I grew up using flour and water paste to make papier mache.
+The glue and water solution worked really well – and this way you don’t have to worry about attracting small animals with your creation!

 Emma started off with tiny, neat squares of paper, but soon decided that big strips were the way to go!
 It makes for a somewhat messy-looking moon (see the top photo), but she likes it and that’s what matters!
 You could even argue that the bigger pieces created more of a moon crater look!

 It will take at least 24 hours for your moon to dry.
 Once it is dry, carefully remove the balloon and insert the tea light.
 This moon makes a wonderful night light!

 Share comments and feedback below, on my Facebook page, or by tagging me on Instagram.
 Sign up for my newsletter to receive book recommendations, crafts, activities, and parenting tips in your inbox every week.